Laser hair removal is so great we now wonder how we got by without it! But how does it work?

 After 4-6 weeks, you should have new hair growth.
 Now it’s time to zap that next set of follicles!
 This schedule will be repeated about 8-14 times until you’ve achieved smooth hairless skin.

 After Treatments are Finished

-The average customer is satisfied with their hair removal after 6-8 treatments (8-12 treatments with the YAG Laser).
+The average customer is satisfied with their hair removal after 8-14 treatments.
 It is important to remember that each individual’s age, ethnicity, weight, metabolism, medication and hormones have a direct result on hair growth and can affect their laser hair removal process.
 At Hello Laser, we think that everyone should have an affordable way to achieve satisfaction, so for those customers that may need more than 10 full treatments on any body area, we offer HALF OFF of our price for that body area!
 Swell!